yobad/AppDevIII2024/_posts/2024-01-19-Lecture 2 MAUI Architecture.md

 - Platforms: This folder contains platform specific code:
   <img src="{{site.baseurl}}/images/maui_intro/project_explorer.png" />

-- Ressources: this folder contains all images, fonts, etc. are stored.
+- Resources: this folder contains all images, fonts, etc. are stored.
 MAUI will be responsible of embedding this content to each platform with its specificity.